How to Fix Windows Was Unable to Format SD Card in Windows 10

 There are two situations when formatting SD card or USB drive: active or passive.
 For example, you may just want to free up the space, or Windows forces you to format the card for normal use.
 In either case, the question now is that Windows was unable to complete the format.
 There is no doubt that your SD card or USB drive is in trouble.
-You should know that passive formatting will get data lost, and it’s better to try RePicvid Free Photo Recovery to extract and restore important files from SD card/USB drive first.
+There are many cases when people are unable to format SD card or even get the storage device detected by the computer.

 What may cause SD card/USB drive not formatting?
 Below are some common cases:

 - SD card or USB drive is infected by virus, leading to unfinished formatting.

 - SD card or USB drive is damaged/corrupted and Windows can’t format corrupted SD card.